Maple Bacon Sweet Potato Hash

 • Add butter, When it melts add diced sweet potato to the pan.

-• Sprinkle rosemary, salt and cinnamon.
+• Sprinkle garlic powder, paprika, salt and cinnamon.
 Mix well.
-Cover and let it cook for 10-12 minutes.
+Add rosemary sprig.
+Cover and let it cook for 8-10 minutes on medium heat.
 Stir in-between to prevent sticking.

 Nutrition